apache/flink/docs/dev/table/python/installation.md

 # the version printed here must be 3.5+
 {% endhighlight %}

-<span class="label label-info">Note</span> PyFlink depends on apache-beam 2.19.0 for Python UDF execution.
-You can run the following command to install apache-beam:
+## Installation of PyFlink

+PyFlink has already been deployed to PyPi and can be installed as following:

 {% highlight bash %}
-$ python -m pip install apache-beam==2.19.0
+$ python -m pip install apache-flink
 {% endhighlight %}

+You can also build PyFlink from source by following the [development guide]({{ site.baseurl }}/flinkDev/building.html#build-pyflink).